 - It is important to remember that the “belt” in BRI is a series of corridors connecting Eastern China with oil-gas rich regions in Central Asia and the Middle East.
 The high-speed rail networks, or new “Silk Roads”, will simply traverse regions filled with, what else, un-mined gold. - Pepe Escobar

-- An almost unnoticed (when in the West, made light of) corollary is China's proposed "Latin Belt and Road" program, involving Brazil, Argentina and Chile.
+- An almost unnoticed (when in the West, made light of) corollary is China's proposed "Latin Belt and Road" program, involving Brazil, Argentina, and Chile.
 China's Foreign Minister says, "It follows the principle of achieving shared growth through discussion and collaboration.
-It is nothing like a zero sum game." - Asia Times
+It is nothing like a zero-sum game." - Asia Times

-The meaning for gold and silver?
+The meaning of gold and silver?